-Electronic payments via your checking account can be a good way to avoid credit card processing fees, but emailing the image of a voided check to a vendor can be a risky way to submit your account number and routing number—both of which are necessary for Automated Clearing House (ACH) payments.
-Make sure to take the proper precautions to keep your account information secure.
+Electronic payments from your checking account can be convenient, and this payment method also helps you avoid extra convenience charges.
+But emailing the image of a voided check to a vendor is a risky way to provide your bank account number and routing number—both of which are necessary for Automated Clearing House (ACH) payments.

 Emailing Check Images

 In most cases, this isn’t a problem.
-The vendor probably isn’t going to steal from your account, and that image might be safely deleted forever after it gets used.
-The risk of fraud is significant, though.
-You potentially could lose money if it’s stolen from your account, and the domino effect can make life difficult.
-You might end up bouncing other checks or missing payments that don’t go through because there’s not enough money in your account, and you’ll have to spend time and energy cleaning up the mess.
+Vendors are unlikely to steal from your account, and the image might be safely stored or deleted after it gets used.
+But if fraud occurs, the risk is significant.
+When thieves access your account, you could potentially lose money, and the domino effect can make life difficult.
+For example, you might end up bouncing other checks or missing payments because there’s not enough money for necessary payments.
+Plus, you spend time and energy cleaning up the mess.

 Pay From Your Checking Account (Electronically)

-Instead of just emailing the check in plain sight, use a more secure method to pay.
-If vendors do not have a secure website where you can enter financial data, try one of several other methods.
+Instead of just emailing a check in plain sight, there are more secure methods of paying.
+If vendors do not have a secure website where you can enter your account and routing numbers securely, protect yourself with the techniques below.

-- Encrypted PDF: One way to solve the problem is to send the check image as an encrypted PDF.
-The message recipient will need to use a password to view the check image, but anybody else will see only garbled data.
-Be sure to send the password securely, and don’t email it unless you use different email addresses.
+One way to solve the problem is to send the check image as an encrypted PDF, which requires the recipient to enter a password before viewing the document.
+Be sure to provide the password securely, and don’t email it unless you use different email addresses.
 It’s best to call the recipient and deliver the password verbally, but you also could send the password as a text message.

-- Good old-fashioned fax: If you’re having a hard time securing a file for email, ask about faxing the check image instead.
-Most places will accommodate your request, and faxing is more secure than email.
-Fax data doesn’t sit around forever, and stealing information from a fax transmission is more cumbersome than forwarding an email.
+If you’re having a hard time securing a file for email, ask about faxing the check image instead.
+Unlike emails that may get backed up and targeted by hackers, faxed documents might not sit around forever.
+Stealing information from a fax transmission is more cumbersome than forwarding an email.

-- Snail mail: If there’s no rush, ask about mailing the check.
-Of course, the check could get lost and the information could be used by thieves, but it's rare for letters to not make it to their destination safely.
+If there’s no rush, it may make sense to mail the check (or direct deposit form with your check image).
+Of course, the check could get lost and the information could be used by thieves, but most letters make it to their destination safely.

 Why Emailing a Check Is Risky

-If you expose your account information every time you write a check, you might wonder why it is any worse to email an image of your check.
+Technically, you expose your account information every time you write a check, so you might wonder if it’s any worse to email an image of your check.
 When there’s a paper check involved, the only way to use the information is to get a copy of the check.
 In most situations, the check is destroyed soon after it is uploaded to a secure system.
 It might be photographed or turned into an electronic image, but those copies generally are safe.

 Email is not a secure system.
 When you send a message, it moves through numerous computers, some of which might have malicious software installed.
 What’s more, you don’t know how careful your recipient is with his email account.
-Even if the message gets deleted promptly, an archived copy of that message might be kept in a relatively unsafe place for a long time.
+Even if the message gets deleted promptly, an archived copy of that message might exist for a very long time.

-No matter how you use your accounts, it’s always a good idea to monitor your bank accounts to limit your risk.
-The easiest way to do that is to set up basic alerts when money leaves your account.
+Regardless of how you pay your bills, it’s wise to monitor your bank accounts to limit your risk.
+The easiest way to do that is to set up email or text message alerts that notify you whenever money leaves your account.